What Causes Foundation Problems?Foundation and Basement Problem Signs and Solutions

 What Causes Foundation Problems?

-Foundation damage is caused by a variety of things ranging from construction to Mother Nature.
-If you've experienced any of these causes of foundation problems, don't wait until you start to see damage: call in your trusted foundation repair expert.
+Foundation problems and foundation damage can be caused by a variety of things ranging from construction to Mother Nature.
+If you’ve experienced any of these causes of foundation problems, don’t wait until you start to see damage: call in your trusted foundation repair expert.

 Learn how you can save yourself time and money by requesting a professional foundation evaluation and receiving your Free Homeowner’s Guide to Foundation Repair.

 After heavy snow fall, the accumulated snow will melt resulting in excess flooding.
 And where there’s significant flooding, water intrusion is likely.
 If your foundation has any cracks or leaks water will find its way into your home.

 When the moisture is removed from the soil, it shrinks (like a sponge) and will pull away from your foundation.
 When the soil pulls away, it creates a gap which allows for foundation movement.
 If your foundation isn’t supported properly then it will shift into the space and cracks will start to appear.

 When the ground shakes, so does your foundation.
 And while most of us think that we’re not in an area that feels the earth move, you might be surprised.
 Virginia has experienced over 300 recorded earthquakes since it became a state.